pieper/dicomsort/README.md

     [-k,--keepGoing] - report but ignore dupicate target files [-v,--verbose] - print diagnostics while processing
-    [-t,--test] - run the built in self test (requires internet) [--help] - print this message
+    [-t,--test] - run the built in self test (requires internet) [-u,--unsafe] - do not replace unsafe characters with '_' in the path [--help] - print this message

  <patterns...> is a string defining the output file and directory